-Dr. William “Giles” Collison was born on the 18th of December, 1875 in Mitchell, Ontario.
-He was the 6th of 7 children born to Thomas Collison and the former Elizabeth Balkwill.
+Dr. William “Giles” Collison was born in Mitchell, Ontario on the 18th of December, 1875.
+Dr. Collison was the 6th of 7 children born to Thomas Collison and the former Elizabeth Balkwill.
 His parents were innkeepers and his siblings were; Ellen “Maud” Collison, Emma Lavina Collison, Minnie Matilda Collison, Thomas Collison, John Collison and Annie Letitia Collison.

 Dr. Collison graduated M.D.,C.M. from Trinity College in 1899.
 He set up his medical practice in Morpeth.
 By 1911 Dr. Collison was practicing medicine in Lindsay, Ontario and he resided at 20 Cambridge Street.